ncharriere/Genome_annotation/report/report.md

 ![Figure 01 - full LTR retrotransposon PDF](figures/01_LTR_Copia_Gypsy_cladelevel.png)

-Figure 01. *Distribution of LTR identity across clades for the two major LTR superfamilies (Copia — left; Gypsy — right).*
+Figure 01. *Distribution of LTR identity across clades for the two major LTR superfamilies (Copia on the left; Gypsy on the right).*
 *Each panel (Copia on the left, Gypsy on the right) shows, for several named clades (e.g., Tork, TAR, SIRE, Bianca, Tekay, Retand, Reina, CRM, Athila…), a histogram of the number of elements (vertical axis; scale 0–12) as a function of their identity (horizontal axis; roughly 0.80–1.00).*
 *“Identity” represents the similarity between paired LTRs (or to the consensus sequence) and serves as a proxy for insertion age: values close to 1.00 correspond to recent insertions with little divergence, while lower values indicate older, more degraded insertions.*
 *The peaks or distributions within each clade reflect how many elements group within a given identity range.